ndangeles/Documentation/docs/crafting/panels/range-selector/configurations/value/mode.rst

 **What it does**

-Mode allows you to choose one of three possible initial scales.
+Mode allows you to choose one of three possible initial ranges.

 .. image:: ../../assets/value-mode.png
    :width: 50%